blessingyou/DrugPortal/README.md

 Drug data center server side

-how to import to local
+how to import to local(method II is recommended)

 I
 1.mkdir DrugPortal